 Professor Richeson’s research examines multiple psychological phenomena related to cultural diversity.
-Her work generally concerns the ways in which sociocultural group memberships such as race, gender, and socio-economic status impact the way people think, feel, and behave, especially during interactions with members of different sociocultural groups.
-Her current research is largely focused on dynamics and consequences of increasing racial, ethnic, and other forms of cultural diversity, most notably the rising racial/ethnic diversity of the nation.
-She and her students are also interested in how people reason about different forms of inequality and the implications of such processes for detecting and confronting it.
-Further, Richeson and her students examine multiple consequences of managing the threats associated with being exposed to discrimination and intergroup inequality.
+For instance, she examines how people experience racial and other forms of societal diversity, be it efforts to navigate one-on-one interracial interactions or the political consequences of the increasing racial/ethnic diversity of the United States.
+Much of Professor Richeson’s recent research considers how people reason about and respond to societal inequality and injustice.
+Further, Richeson and her students examine multiple consequences of managing the threats associated with being the target of discrimination.
 Through her teaching and research, Richeson hopes to contribute to a better understanding of intergroup relations, including how best to foster culturally diverse environments that are cohesive.